amandamiotto/2025March-nci-hpc-intro/_episodes/12-cluster.md

    file="/fig/node_anatomy.png"
    alt="Node anatomy" caption="" %}

+## Let's consider our first examples again.....

+Let's look at our first examples again.

+1. A statistics student wants to cross-validate a model.
+This involves running the model 1000 times -- but each run takes an hour.
+Running the model on a laptop will take over a month!

+This student has lots of little boxes - we need multiple delivery trucks so boxes can be delivered independantly.
+We don't have to wait for box 1 to be delivered to deliver box 2.

+In HPC or IT language, what we need here is lots of smaller 'nodes' with average cores (CPU) and (RAM) memory.
+So we only need small nodes, but we do need lots of them.

+Think of nodes as our delivery vehicles, with the cores and memory specifying what type of truck, and how big it is.

+Something to consider - if we ask for a node is very large, then there may be quite a lineup in front of us, and we have to wait until it's available.
+Often, HPC clusters have lots of smaller nodes, but only a few large ones.
+A large node and a small node will normally take the same amount of time to run the same calculation- just like how a massive truck and a small delivery van would take the same amount of time to drive to a location.

+So if you don't need the big nodes, your jobs will finish much faster by using smaller nodes.

+There are times you will need your bigger and more specialised nodes.

 > ## Explore Your Computer
 >
 > Try to find out the number of CPUs and amount of memory available on your